-Question 25: How long do courses take and how long will you be studying in university?
+Question 25: How long do courses take and how long will you be studying in uni?

-- Standard 3-4 years.
-Most other countries (apart from the UK) have a 3 year program – you might be able to add on a placement year.
+- Standard 3-4 years, most other countries (apart from the UK) have a 3 year program – might be able to add on a placement year.

-- It might have a time limit, so always take a look at that.
+- Might have a time limit – so always take a look at that.

-Question 26: What is the best thing we as individuals can do to help combat climate change?
+Question 26: What’s the best thing we as individuals do to help combat Climate change?

-Be conscious of the changes you can make.
-The more you learn about it, the more you can realise that it is something you’re interested in.
+- Be conscious of the changes you can make.
+As you learn about it more you can realise that it is something you’re interested in.
 There is not a wrong way to approach it – wherever you think your skills are, you can help the most.

-The planetary boundaries framework talks a lot about tipping points, and what boundaries we can cross and come back from.
+- Planetary boundaries framework- talks a lot about tipping points and what boundaries we can cross and come back from.